 But perhaps the greatest shared memory for Richmonders as it pertains to Miller & Rhoads is the magical experience of visiting the “real” Santa Claus in Santaland – an experience shared by thousands of children of all generations until the store closed in 1990.
 In 1942, Miller & Rhoads hired Hollywood stuntman Bill Strother to portray the man in the red suit, and the rest as they say, is history.
 Drawing on techniques and makeup borrowed from Hollywood, Strother transformed the Santa experience, becoming the most famous Santa in the history of Virginia.
 Families from all over Virginia, as well as many from out of state flocked to Miller & Rhoads every Christmas for an opportunity to dine with Santa in the Tea Room where, in a carefully orchestrated act with great fanfare, Santa would appear in the oversized chimney.
 He would enjoy lunch or dinner with children and their families, which always included Rudolph Cake for dessert, and make a great production of chugging a glass of milk, as only the jolly man could.
 But the real magic came when, using his Hollywood experience, Strother devised an act where, aided by the glamorous Snow Queen and a strategically placed microphone, he would already know each child’s name by the time that they approached him – a feat that truly inspired awe and wonder from all.

-Today, the magic lives on at the Hilton Richmond Downtown with nostalgic touchpoints that reference the site’s storied historic past.
+Today, the magic lives on at the Hilton Richmond Downtown with nostalgic touch points that reference the site’s storied historic past.
 Tiled photos behind the front desk depict the sprawling retail legend as it once stood along Broad and 5th Streets; memorabilia is displayed throughout the property in carefully curated frames; larger than life portraits of founders, Linton Miller and Webster Rhoads watch over the lobby; and guest rooms are adorned with imagery from the department store.
 The hotel’s 1885 Cafe and Market, aptly named after the founding year, offers guests a true taste of the past, featuring original Tea Room recipes including Brunswick Stew, the M&R Club, Seven Layer Chocolate Cake, and Miller & Rhoads Silk Pie.
-The hotel exudes a sense of place, welcoming travelers to the very spot where so many Richmonders once gathered, and offering them a chance to “meet under the clock,” which passes time from its new post in the lobby.
+The hotel exudes a sense of place, welcoming travelers to the very spot where so many Richmonders once gathered, and offering them a chance to “meet under the clock” which passes time in the lobby.

 The Hiton Richmond Downtown is located at 501 East Broad Street.
 The 1885 Cafe serves breakfast, lunch and dinner, seven days a week.